insure logo

 Is there a difference between vacant and unoccupied?

-Although definitions differ from insurer to insurer, there usually is a difference between a vacant home and an unoccupied home.
+Yes, there is a difference between a vacant home and an unoccupied home.

 A vacant home is when the house is empty.
 No one lives there and most of the furniture has been removed.
 By contrast, an unoccupied home typically is one where everything in the house is left in place because the owners or tenants expect to return.